NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-09.md

 - The supply curve is upward sloping because as the price increases, firms are willing to produce more output.
 - This is because the marginal cost curve is also upward sloping.
 - The marginal cost curve shows the additional cost of producing one more unit of output.
-- As the price increases, firms are willing to produce more output because the additional revenue from selling one more unit of output also increases.

 **Long Run Market Supply Curve**